ToxFAQs⢠for Chloromethane

 Information on whether chloromethane can cause cancer is limited.
 Some studies have reported that certain genetic factors may make some people more likely to get cancer if they are exposed to chloromethane.
 However, there is not enough information to be sure.

 The Department of Health and Human Service (HHS) National Toxicology Programs (NTP) has not evaluated the carcinogenic potential of chloromethane.
-The National Institute for Occupational Safety and Health (NIOSH) considers chloromethane a potential occupational carcinogen.

-The International Agency for Research on Cancer (IARC) has determined chloromethane is not classifiable as to human carcinogenicity.
+The International Agency for Research on Cancer (IARC) has determined that chloromethane is not classifiable as to human carcinogenicity.

 Can I get a medical test to check for chloromethane?